YinHk-myProgram/algorithm/Greedy Algorithm/README.md

 Very often Greedy algorithm will give you the most optimal solution, by making the decision that looks the best at the moment.

+In an algorithm design there is no one 'silver bullet' that is a cure for all computation problems.
+Different problems require the use of different kinds of techniques.
+A good programmer uses all these techniques based on the type of problem.
+Some commonly-used techniques are:

+- Divide and conquer
+- Randomized algorithms
+- Greedy algorithms (This is not an algorithm, it is a technique.)
+- Dynamic programming

 ### ref